GRAAL-Research/risc/.github/CONTRIBUTING.md

 * Make sure you have a clear idea of the enhancement you would like.
 If you have a vague idea, consider discussing it first on the users list.

-* Check the documentation to make sure your feature does not already exist.
+* Check the in-code documentation to make sure your feature does not already exist.

 * Do a [quick search](https://github.com/GRAAL-Research/risc/issues) to see whether your enhancement has already been suggested.